 Chronic Obstructive Pulmonary Disease

-Chronic obstructive pulmonary disease (COPD) is a long-term lung disease.
+Chronic obstructive pulmonary disease (COPD) is a lung disease that gets worse over time.
 COPD makes it difficult to move air in and out of the lungs.
 It will make breathing difficult.
 COPD includes:

 |Normal and Emphysemic Lung|

 |Copyright © Nucleus Medical Media, Inc.|

 COPD is caused by damage to the lungs.
 This damage can be caused by:

 - Inhaling toxins or other irritants like wood smoke or dusts and fumes at work

 - Certain genes that make the lungs more easily damaged by smoke or pollutants—example alpha-1-antitrypsin deficiency